mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Access Control

-**Role-based access control (RBAC)**
-Three most commonly used, built-in roles for working with resources are:
+**Role-based access control (RBAC):** The most commonly used, built-in roles for working with resources are:
 - Owner: can manage everything about the resource
 - Contributor: can do everything except grant other users access to resources
 - Reader: read-only access